facebookarchive/hack-example-site/README.md

 ### Cloning the hack-example-site GitHub

-If you're reading this README you probably already found the source code, but the site lives [here](https://github.com/facebook/hack-example-site).
+If you're reading this README you probably already found the source code, but the source code lives [here](https://github.com/facebook/hack-example-site).

 After cloning the GitHub, run `./setup` to pull in the required external dependencies.